SLMT/google-load-parser/README.md

 # Google Load Parser

 This program is designed to parse and transfer the resource usage files downloaded from [Google cluster-usage traces][1] into the timeline sequences of CPU usage for each machine.
+Note that we only need the files in `task_usage` directory of the trace.

 ## Requirements